 - Ask questions or ask for clarification on matters they're unsure of.
 It may help if they prepare questions in advance

 You can point them to this article which explains how new governors can contribute to meetings.

 Invite them to observe a committee

-If your committees are running remotely, invite your new governor to attend the video call and observe the committee they’re interested in joining.
+Invite your new governor to attend and observe the meetings for any committees they’re interested in joining.